drizzy/code-make/README.md

 - For Windows, install `mingw`.
 [See instructions](docs/SETUP.md#windows)
 - For macOS, install `clang`.
 [See instructions](docs/SETUP.md#mac)

 ## How to use

-After installing the extension, click on the `+` symbol in the bottom left corner to create a C++ project structure.
-Use the gear wheel to compile, the play symbol to run the program, the trash can to delete files from the `bin` and `obj` directories, and 'x' to delete both directories.
+After installing the extension, click on the heart symbol 🩷 located in the lower right corner to create a C++ project structure, Use the play symbol to compile and run the program.

 ## Release Notes